Our solutions for material characterization

 • Raw material: Monitor sharply the efficiency of stabilizers, thickeners, etc.

-TURBISCAN Oil Series offers many advantages to analyze stability behavior of many products.
+TURBISCAN Oil Series offers many advantages to analyze the stability behavior of many products.

 • Stability of Fuel oil: Analyze stability reserve in 15 minutes thanks to the ASTM D7061